 Anti-rust treatments can be applied to patio furniture in a variety of ways.
 Many paints, for example, put a water-resistant covering on metal furniture, preventing corrosion.
 Transparent materials are used to preserve furniture from rusting.

 Washing your patio furniture will help protect it from rusting.
 To remove any lingering mildew or filth, scrub your furniture with a small amount of mild dish soap and water.
 While mildew and grime may appear harmless, they contain significant moisture, resulting in rust.
-Even so, you can easily clean your patio furniture with a bit of mild soap and water.
+You can easily clean your patio furniture with a bit of mild soap and water.

 Following these guidelines should help protect your patio furniture from rusting.
 But what if your furniture is already rusting?
 Don't just take it to the nearest dump.
 With a bit of elbow work, you can usually restore rusted patio furniture to its previous condition.